AFa8sFExGa98t2/ESP32-PH-EC-SHIELD/README.md

 ## ESP32 PH/EC SHIELD

-This Project is going to be the a SHIELD for a ESP32 Devkit Board.
+This Project is going to be a SHIELD for a ESP32 Devkit Board.

-The Board will find it's pospose in the Aquaristics, Grow and Aquaponics area.
-It will be able to messure water quality of sweetwater systems and contoll pumps, leds and whatsoever over a webserver.
+The Board will find its purpose in the Aquaristics, Grow and Aquaponics area.
+It will be able to measure water quality of sweetwater systems and control pumps, leds and whatsoever over a web server.
-Also there will be an integration for IR and RF transmitter/receiver to contoll externel diveces such as 433Mhz power sockets and IR controlled LED lights.
+Also there will be an integration for IR and RF transmitter/receiver to control external devices such as 433Mhz power sockets and IR controlled LED lights.

-The board will mainly be controlled over a wifi enabled websever, but it will also have a Text Display with a rotary encoder for basic controlls.
+The board will mainly be controlled over a wifi enabled web server, but it will also have a Text Display with a rotary encoder for basic controls.

 ## Pinout: